 This report lays out a series of reforms to significantly reduce New York City's jail population, a move that would also cut costs substantially.
 To identify ways to safely reduce the use of jail, the New York City Mayor’s Office of Criminal Justice commissioned research on the path of criminal cases from arrest through bail decisions to sentencing.

 This report details the design, implementation, and impacts of Up & Out, a brief, non-custodial intervention to help misdemeanor defendants critically consider ways to avoid future justice-involvement.
-The program has been designed to provide jurisdictions with a meaningful, proportionate alternative to short-term incarceration.
+The intention of the program is to offer a meaningful, proportionate alternative to short-term incarceration.
+Research suggests this population has a strong propensity to repeat justice-involvement fueled by needs for treatment and services in areas such as housing, substance use, and mental health.

 Citing our research, former New York Chief Judge Jonathan Lippman makes a case for the increased use of pretrial risk assessments while also emphasizing the importance of transparency and responding to criticisms of the tools.